-In SDGF&P's 2010 Mountain Lion Management Plan, the State estimates that 251 mountain lions reside in the Black Hills.
+In SDGF&P's 2010 Mountain Lion Management Plan, the State estimated that 251 mountain lions resided in the Black Hills.
 MLF's review found incorrect numbers, flawed mathematical equations, a series of bad scientific practices and assumptions, and a complete disregard of the basic biological and behavioral qualities of the species.
 As of June 2010, our best estimate of South Dakota's mountain lion population was a total not exceeding 149 lions.
 Due to ever increasing hunting quotas it is doubtfull that even that many lions still remain.

 The state of South Dakota encompasses 75,896 square miles of land.
 Of this, the South Dakota Department of Game, Fish & Parks (SDGF&P) considers only the Black Hills region of the state (5,220 square miles), or less than seven percent of the state's land area, as viable mountain lion habitat.
 This distinction is purely artificial and based solely on the Department's determination to restrict their management oversight of the South Dakota's mountain lion population to a small corner of the state.

 The National GAP Analysis Programs listing of suitable habitat, and prey species probability virtually guarantees that mountain lions could exist anywhere within the state.

 Isolated by the surrounding grasslands of the Northern Great Plains, the Black Hills are part of the eastern most extension of the Rocky Mountains, and are located in west-central South Dakota and northeastern Wyoming.

 The Black Hills are dome-shaped, sloping more steeply to the east than to the west with a high elevation of 7,241 feet above mean sea level.
 Forest cover in the Black Hills is predominantly ponderosa pine with codominants of white spruce and quaking aspen at higher elevations.